sagemath/trac_to_gh/Issue 5562.md

 # Issue 5562: coercion error with vectors and polynomial rings with 1 variable

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5562

 Original creator: ncalexan